brightcove/brightcove-player-sdk-ios/README.md

 [loadingpolicy]: https://github.com/brightcove/brightcove-player-sdk-ios/blob/master/ios/dynamic/BrightcovePlayerSDK.framework/Headers/BCOVBasicSessionProvider.h#L78-L99

-Source Selection (HLS, MP4, HTTP/HTTPs)
+Source Selection (HLS, MP4, HTTP/HTTPS)
 ---------------------------------------
 The Brightcove Player SDK for iOS provides clients the ability to attach multiple url and delivery types (`BCOVSource`) to a single video (`BCOVVideo`).
-For example, if your videos are being retrieved by the catalog or playback service, there may be a mix of HLS or MP4 renditions for a single video, along with HTTP and HTTPs versions.
+For example, if your videos are being retrieved by the Playback Service, there may be a mix of HLS or MP4 renditions for a single video, along with HTTP and HTTPS versions.
 Which one of these sources that get selected is determined by a source selection block.
 The default source selection policy will select the first HLS `BCOVSource` on each `BCOVVideo`, regardless of scheme.

 Source selection can be overridden by creating a `BCOVBasicSessionProviderOptions` and using it to create a `BCOVBasicSessionProvider`.
 For example: